mbnelso1/csci4208-portfolio-2025/projects/project-01/README.md

 **External Repo:** https://github.com/mbnelso1/project-01

-## How to Demo (grader script)
+## How to Demo
-1) Open the Live URL above.
+1) Open the Live URL above
+   #
 2) Click “Enter” on the landing page.
+   #
 3) Make choices to advance through levels.
 Each level completion rewards one token.
 Once all 3 are collected, you can exit.

-NOTE: If you make the wrong choice, you will have to restart the level.
+# NOTE: If you make the wrong choice, you will have to restart the level.